rikkimax/DIPs/DIPs/DIP1xxx-RC.md

 4. Template Argument is extended to support checking if is signature e.g. ``void foo(IImage:Image)(IImage theImage) {``.
   This will automatically evaluate the argument passed as ``theImage`` into a unresolved ``Image`` who is resolved as an ``IImage``.
 See ``is(T:Signature)`` for more information.
 5. A signature may be used as the return type without resolving the hidden arguments.
-However it will act like auto does, only with a requirement of it matching ``is(T:Signature)``.
+However it will act as auto with a requirement of it matching ``is(T:Signature)``.

 TODO: describe its vtable nature.